The Exact Rep Ranges, Exercises To Use (And Avoid), And The Science Behind Lean Legs — Not Bulky Ones

 Understanding Why Your Thighs Might Be Getting Bigger

-Before we dive into solutions, let's address the elephant in the room.
-Are your thighs actually getting bigger from muscle growth, or is something else happening?
+Before we dive into solutions, let's address the elephant in the room: are your thighs actually getting bigger from muscle growth, or is something else happening?

-Here's what most people don't realize: When you first start strength training, your legs might temporarily appear larger due to inflammation, increased blood flow, and glycogen storage in the muscles.
-This isn't permanent bulk – it's your body adapting to new stimulus.
+Here's what most people don't realise.
+When you first start strength training, your legs might temporarily appear larger due to inflammation, increased blood flow, and glycogen storage in the muscles.
+This isn't permanent bulk — it's your body adapting to new stimulus.
 Real muscle hypertrophy takes consistent training over months, not weeks.

 The 3 Main Reasons Thighs Genuinely Increase In Size

 The good news?
-You can strength train strategically to build lean muscle, increase strength and endurance, and actually help you lose weight without creating bulky thighs.
+You can strength train strategically to build lean muscle, increase strength and endurance, and help you lose weight without creating bulky thighs.

 The Science Behind Lean Legs vs Muscular Thighs